Skip to content

 Funding Fee

-VA requires a minimum “funding fee” of 2.15% of the loan amount that can be paid in full or financed.
-For veterans receiving a VA disability benefit: the funding fee is waived or prorated!
+VA requires a minimum “funding fee” of 2.85% of the loan amount that can be paid in full or financed.
+For veterans receiving a VA disability benefit: The funding fee is waived or prorated!

 VA “DTI” Flexibility

-A VA Buyer can have a “front end” debt to income ratio as high as 55%, with a high “residual income level” and/ or savings in the bank.
-For a household of 3 in California, the minimum residual income requirement is $990 per month.
+A VA Buyer can have a “front end” debt-to-income ratio as high as 55%, a high “residual income level”, and/ or savings in the bank.
+The minimum residual income requirement for a household of 3 in California is $990 per month.

 NO Loan Limits:

-In 2018 the confusing myriad of calculations of determining what loan amount a veteran could qualify was akin to “quantum physics”.
+In 2018, the confusing myriad of calculations involved in determining what loan amount a veteran could qualify for was akin to “quantum physics.”

-If a veteran makes a million bucks he can probably qualify for a 2 million dollar loan with zero down.
+If a veteran makes a million dollars, he can probably qualify for a two-million dollar loan with zero down.

 In Closing

-In my 40+ year career I’ve found service members are the easiest buyers to work with, as they are always “squared away” on their paperwork and their association with other veterans provide a greater rate of referrals than a typical buyer.
+In my 40+ year career, I’ve found service members are the easiest buyers to work with.
+They are always “squared away” on their paperwork, and their association with other veterans provides a greater rate of referrals than a typical buyer.

 Do you golf or know others who do?

-Then please pass this along to them for our 12th annual tournament (“Tee it Up for Marines”) held in Oct 14 of 2022 at Camp Pendleton and Hosted by the City of Mission Viejo.
+Then please pass this along to them for our 16th annual tournament (“Tee it Up for Marines”), held on October 17, 2025, at Camp Pendleton and Hosted by the City of Mission Viejo.

 All proceeds go to: 1st Battalion 1st Marines and the tournament is hosted “on base” at the Marine Memorial Golf Course ; the 2021 tournament netted $25k for their families.